sdutta9/CRDB/docs/3_scaling_and_failing.md

 2. What other kinds of behaviour did you witness as you were changing the cluster topology?
 How did the system handle the hard node failure differently than the graceful shutdown?

     With graceful shutdown, the node drains its replicas and connections before decommissioning where as with hard node failure the db marks the node as suspect hoping it would return back to normal state within a set duration (observed 5 mins) and if it doesn't then marks it dead.
-The replicas donot get drained in this scenario.
+The replicas do not get drained in this scenario.

 3. When you killed all of the nodes but one, what happened to the database?